Guide to studying Veterinary Medicine

 - Bachelor of Science in Veterinary Nursing (BSc)

 A degree course usually involves five years of undergraduate study.
-As would be expected from this type of course, a wide variety of teaching and assessment methods are used throughout.
+As expected from this type of course, a wide variety of teaching and assessment methods are used throughout.

 Assessment types could include written tests, practical examinations, clinical observations and coursework.